 Williams College licenses many software programs for use by Williams faculty, staff and students.
 Installers for the most of the licensed programs are available for download from OIT’s software site.

-Digital video and video clips can be stored on a server and accessed by students, faculty, or staff from any computer on campus.
-Video can be digitalized in media production centers in Jesup 316 and delivered through Glow of a course-restricted web page.
+Digital video and video clips can be stored on a server and accessed by students, faculty, or staff from on campus or off.
+Video can be digitized in various facilities in the CET, and delivered through Glow in a course-restricted web page.

 Technology and Software Advice